Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Conclusions

 \section{Conclusions}

 In this paper, the missing data models for $I\times J\times 2\times 2,~ I\times J\times K\times 2,~ I\times J\times K\times 2\times 2$ and $I\times J\times K\times 2\times 2\times 2$ tables are introduced using hierarchical log-linear models.
 The forms of the various models are obtained by considering the missing mechanism of each variable and not the missingness of the outcome vector.
 Some particular properties of these missing data models are discussed in detail.
 We provide characteristic conditions for the various missing mechanisms of a variable in terms of response and non-response odds.
 These conditions help us to establish simple and useful procedures based only on the observed counts in the tables, which aid in the evaluation of MCAR, MAR and NMAR mechanisms of the variables.
-Finally, some real-life data analysis illustrate our results.
+Finally, some real-life data analysis along with bootstrapping illustrates our results.
 Note that the models, techniques and results in this paper can be extended to higher dimensional incomplete tables also.

 We now provide some comments on our methods of assessment for the MCAR or NMAR or MAR mechanism of each missing variable in various incomplete tables.
 Our aim has been to use estimates of the response and non-response odds involving only the fully and partially observed counts respectively in the tables, which are easy to calculate and simplify the verification process.
 If the missing mechanism of at least one of the variables is MCAR, then such models do not provide perfect fits for observed counts in the tables (see Ghosh and Vellaisamy (2016b)).
-Hence, estimates of the response and non-response odds are simple functions of the observed counts.
-Also, for evaluation purposes, it is sufficient to consider models under which the missing mechanism of a variable is MCAR or NMAR.
+Hence, estimates of the response and non-response odds are simple functions of the observed counts in this case.